 Gary Adcock is a veteran filmmaker, photographer, technology guru and incredibly knowledgeable resource on media and entertainment workflows, camera and production technologies, and how it all relates to post-production and delivery.

 He’s worked with big-time brands from Adobe, to CNN, to McDonald’s, HBO, NASA and MLB, and as a noteworthy influencer when it comes to cinematography, on-set production, and post-production technologies.
-Heck, he’s also a regular contributor to the MASV blog (here’s his most recent article).
+Heck, he’s also a regular contributor to the MASV blog.
+Read his article about remote production.

 MASV recently caught up with Gary for an engaging chat on digital data and photogrammetry – which allows the creation of virtual models and environments by recording and measuring the physical world – along with its implications toward virtual production and society at large.